Mixed Ability Health and Social Care Strategy Manager

 The IMAS Mixed Ability Health and Social Care strategy aims to provide meaningful training opportunities to a wide range of stakeholders, including Community Sector organisations, health and social care teams, as well as to offer placement opportunities to a number of university students.
 In addition, the strategy includes expanding our portfolio of training provision for example online learning, presentations, blended learning and joining in Mixed Ability activities for a wide range of health and care staff at all stages of their career journey.

-We want to see a change in the way health and care workers are trained, so that our future health and care workforce can become community champions through the experience of working directly with, and learning from, adults who are classed as clinically vulnerable due to disability.
+We want to see a change in the health and care workers are trained, so that our future health and care workforce can become community champions through experience of working directly with and learning from adults who are classed as clinically vulnerable due to disability.
 This links to the wider IMAS mission to change the world through Mixed Ability.

 Responsibilities